New Taiwan performing arts center billed as largest in world

 KAOHSIUNG, Taiwan (AP) — A sprawling complex of four theaters billed as the biggest performing arts center in the world has opened in southern Taiwan.

-The National Kaohsiung Center for the Arts houses a concert hall, a play house, an opera house and a recital hall on 3.3 hectares (8.2 acres) under a single roof.
-It opened last month.
+The National Kaohsiung Center for the Arts houses a 1,981-seat concert hall, a 2,236-seat opera house, a play house and a recital hall under a single roof covering 3.3 hectares (8.2 acres).

-The center was built over eight years at a cost of NT$10.7 billion ($350 million) on the site of a former military barracks in the port city of Kaohsiung.
-The concert hall has the biggest pipe organ in Asia with 9,085 pipes.
+The opening season offers a range of artistic performances.
+The debut installation opera “Paradise Interrupted” is an international co-production with New York’s Lincoln Center Festival, the Spoleto Festival USA and the Singapore International Festival of Arts.
+The Berlin Philharmonic Orchestra under Gustavo Dudamel, who conducts in Taiwan for the first time, will perform in the venue’s vineyard-style concert hall.

-The design by Dutch architect Francine Houben reflects the city’s tropical location and maritime links.
-It includes features of a cargo ship and an undulating roof inspired by banyan trees.
+The center, which opened last month, was built over eight years at a cost of NT$10.7 billion ($350 million) on the site of a former military barracks in Kaohsiung, a southern city of about 2.8 million people.
+Residents still call the new center by the name of the military camp, Weiwyuing.

 Most Read Nation & World Stories